jaynetics/js_regex/README.md

 [![Build Status](https://github.com/jaynetics/js_regex/workflows/gouteur/badge.svg)](https://github.com/jaynetics/js_regex/actions)
 [![codecov](https://codecov.io/gh/jaynetics/js_regex/branch/master/graph/badge.svg)](https://codecov.io/gh/jaynetics/js_regex)

-This is a Ruby gem that translates Ruby's regular expressions to the JavaScript flavor.
+This is a Ruby gem that translates Ruby's regular expressions to various JavaScript flavors.

 It can handle [far more](#SF) of Ruby's regex capabilities than a [search-and-replace approach](https://github.com/rails/rails/blob/b67043393b5ed6079989513299fe303ec3bc133b/actionpack/lib/action_dispatch/routing/inspector.rb#L42), and if any incompatibilities remain, it returns [helpful warnings](#HW) to indicate them.

 This means you'll have better chances of translating your regexes, and if there is still a problem, at least you'll know.

-### Installation
+## Installation

 Add it to your gemfile or run

     gem install js_regex

+## Usage

-### Usage
+### Basic usage

 In Ruby: